Billy James Hargis: Positions and activities

 Hargis preached on cultural issues: against sex education and Communism, and for the return of prayer and Bible reading to public schools, long before the rise of the late 20th century Religious Right.
 His belief in conspiracy theories led to a belief that the government, the media, and pop culture figures were promoting "communism" in the late 1960s.
 Hargis' subordinate, Rev. David Noebel, wrote the short work, "Communism, Hypnotism and the Beatles" (1965), which he expanded into "Rhythm, Riots and Revolution" the following year.
 Both pamphlets were published by the Christian Crusade.
 Hargis claimed to have written a speech for the infamous anti-communist Senator Joseph R. McCarthy.

 Hargis was a member of the John Birch Society and strongly favored segregation, arguing that desegregation violated the Eighth Commandment by allowing the government to steal from one's property.
 He also accused Dr. Martin Luther King Jr. of being Communist-educated, and published Dr. James D. Bales' anti-King book, The Martin Luther King Story.
 He opposed the crusades of rival evangelist Billy Graham and endorsed George Wallace in the 1968 presidential election in part because of Republican nominee Richard Nixon's relationship with Graham.
 Along with his friend Carl McIntire, who was staunchly anti-Catholic, Hargis was one of the most influential people in a movement later known as the "Old Christian Right."
 However, both Hargis and McIntire lost influence by failing to capitalize on the fact that most American Catholics were staunchly anti-communist.

 Hargis addressed audiences with his revival style.
 He was the author of at least 100 books, including The Far Left, and Why I Fight for a Christian America.
 In addition, his organization published a pamphlet on sex education, entitled "Is the School House the Proper Place to Teach Raw Sex?", by Gordon V. Drake, the Christian Crusade's educational director.

+In 1962 he founded the organization "Anti-Communist Liaison", whose purpose Hargis described as concerning "what must be done in the field of education and otherwise to help save our country from internal communism".

 In 1964, Hargis supported Republican Senator Barry Goldwater in that year's presidential race.
 However, Goldwater lost the election in a landslide and the Old Christian Right soon began an irreversible downward spiral.
 A movement known as the New Christian Right, which sought to capitalize on the mistakes of the Old Christian Right by embracing Roman Catholicism, was formed in the late 1970s following the loss of the Vietnam War.
 Many had feared the defeat in Vietnam would revive the Counterculture of the 1960s.